 Hot Potato Salad is a hearty side dish with old-fashioned flavor from Alpha Wilson of Roswell, New Mexico.
 Your hungry bunch will think you slaved over this simple salad.

-Featured In: 20 Ways to Make Potatoes on the Grill
+Recommended: 20 Ways to Make Potatoes on the Grill

 - 6 Jones Dairy Farm Dry-Aged Bacon strips